2007 Seattle Seahawks season: Week 16: vs. Baltimore Ravens

 Hoping to rebound from their road loss to the Panthers, the Seahawks went home for a Week 16 interconference duel with the Baltimore Ravens.
-After a scoreless first quarter, the Seahawks took flight in the second quarter with QB Matt Hasselbeck completing a 21-yard TD pass to WR Nate Burleson, along with LB Leroy Hill returning a fumble 20 yards for a touchdown, and Hasselbeck completing a 14-yard TD pass to RB Shaun Alexander.
+After a scoreless first quarter, the Seahawks took flight in the second quarter with quarterback Matt Hasselbeck completing a 21-yard touchdown pass to wide receiver Nate Burleson, along with linebacker Leroy Hill returning a fumble 20 yards for a touchdown, and Hasselbeck completing a 14-yard touchdown pass to running back Shaun Alexander.

 In the third quarter, Seattle increased its lead with kicker Josh Brown nailing a 42-yard and a 39-yard field goal.
-In the fourth quarter, the Ravens would get their only score of the period as QB Troy Smith completed a 79-yard TD pass to WR Derrick Mason.
+In the fourth quarter, the Ravens would get their only score of the period as quarterback Troy Smith completed a 79-yard touchdown pass to wide receiver Derrick Mason.

 With the win, the Seahawks improved to 10–5.

 Week 17: at Atlanta Falcons

 Postseason

 Seattle entered the postseason as the #3 seed in the NFC.